Big speed

 • Discuss the report with your workers' comp attorney.

-• If necessary, work with your attorney to gather additional medical evidence or documentation to support your claim.
+• If necessary, work with your attorney and attending physician to gather additional medical evidence or documentation to support your claim.

 If you and your attorney agree with the findings in the report, it may be time to resolve your claim.